-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-N/A - This Sub-Fund is actively managed and therefore does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? - N/A This Fund does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-N/A - This Sub-Fund is actively managed and therefore does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.
+N/A - This Fund does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.